Building a Transport Package: The Right Way

 [[%mc_file_nf~~File Not Found]]

-LexiconHelper will find all instances where you use the MODX Lexicon.
+LexiconHelper will find all instances where you use the MODX Lexicon in your project.
 It will create a language string and write it into the appropriate lexicon file for you (and optionally remove the part after the ~~ from the file).
 The only case where this will fail is if you have a file that uses more than one lexicon topic.
-If that's the case, LexiconHelper doesn't know which file to write the various language strings to.
-In that case LexiconHelper outputs the lexicon strings to the screen so you can paste them into the appropriate files.
+If that's the case, LexiconHelper doesn't know what file to write the various language strings to.
+In that case LexiconHelper outputs the lexicon strings to the screen, so you can paste them into the appropriate lexicon files.
+LexiconHelper can be safely run again after adding new lexicon strings.

-Whether LexiconHelper modifies the lexicon files and removes the ~~ and it's following string from the code files depend on the following two settings in the project config file:
+Whether LexiconHelper modifies the lexicon files and removes the ~~ and its following string from the code files depends on the following two settings in the project config file:

 rewriteLexiconFiles rewriteCodeFiles